Central African Republic Civil War: Ex-Séléka and Anti-balaka fighting (2014–2020)

 The European Union decided to set up its first military operations in six years when foreign ministers approved the sending of up to 1,000 soldiers to the country by the end of February, to be based around Bangui.
 Estonia promised to send soldiers, while Lithuania, Slovenia, Finland, Belgium, Poland and Sweden were considering sending troops; Germany, Italy and Great Britain announced that they would not send soldiers.
 The UN Security Council unanimously voted to approve sending European Union troops and to give them a mandate to use force, as well as threatening sanctions against those responsible for the violence.
 The E.U. had pledged 500 troops to aid African and French troops already in the country.
 Specifically the resolution allowed for the use of "all necessary measures" to protect civilians.
 The first batch of 55 EUFOR troops arrived in Bangui, according to the French army, and carried out its first patrol on 9 April with the intention of "maintaining security and training local officers".
 On 15 February, France announced that it would send an additional 400 troops to the country.
 French president François Hollande's office called for "increased solidarity" with the CAR and for the United Nations Security Council to accelerate the deployment of peacekeeping troops to the CAR.

 Ban Ki-moon then also called for the rapid deployment of 3,000 additional international peacekeepers.
 Because of increasing violence, on 10 April 2014, the UN Security Council transferred MISCA to a UN peacekeeping operation called the Multidimensional Integrated Stabilization Mission in the Central African Republic (MINUSCA) with 10,000 troops, to be deployed in September that year.
 MINUSCA drew figurative "red lines" on the roads to keep the peace among rival militias.
 France called for a vote at the UNSC in April 2014 and expected a unanimous resolution authorising 10,000 troops and 1,800 police to replace the over 5,000 African Union soldiers on 15 September; the motion was then approved.
 After an incident where civilians were killed that involved Chadian soldiers, Chad announced the withdrawal of its forces from MISCA in April 2014.

-As UN Secretary-General Ban Ki-moon warned of a de facto partition of the country into Muslim and Christian areas as a result of the sectarian fighting, he also called the conflict an "urgent test" for the UN and the region's states.
-Amnesty International blamed the Anti-balaka militia of causing a "Muslim exodus of historic proportions."
-Samba-Panza suggested poverty and a failure of governance was the cause of the conflict.
-Some Muslims of the country were also weary of the French presence in MISCA, with the French accused of not doing enough to stop attacks by Christian militias.
-One of the cited reasons for the difficulty in stopping attacks by Anti-balaka militias was the mob nature of these attacks.
+In October 2016, France announced that it was ending its peacekeeping mission in the country, Operation Sangaris, and largely withdrew its troops, saying that the operation was a success.